 - i.
 Making contributions and donations by the organization to others. - ii.
 Advertising solely to promote the non-profit organization. - iii.
-Costs of promotional items and memorabilia, including models, gifts and souvenirs. - iv.
+Costs of promotional items and memorabilia, including models, gifts, and souvenirs. - iv.
 Costs of alcoholic beverages. - v.
 Bad debts, including losses (whether actual or estimated). - vi.
+Payments to collection agencies. - vii.
 Costs of entertainment, including amusements, diversion, and social activities, and any costs directly associated with such costs (such as tickets to shows or sports events, meals, lodging rentals, transportation, and gratuities).
-This includes activities designed for employee morale. - vii.
-Costs of organized fund raising, including financial campaigns, endowment drives, solicitation of gifts and bequests, and similar expenses incurred solely to raise capital or obtain contributions. - viii.
-Costs of membership in any organization, country club or social or dining club. - ix.
-Meals, unless the employee is in travel status. - x.
-Snacks at meetings or events unless specifically allowed by the grant. - xi.
+This includes activities designed for employee morale. - viii.
+Costs of organized fund raising, including financial campaigns, endowment drives, solicitation of gifts and bequests, and similar expenses incurred solely to raise capital or obtain contributions. - ix.
+Costs of membership in any organization, country club or social or dining club. - x.
+Making contributions and donations by the organization to others. - xi.
+Meals, unless the employee is in travel status. - xii.
+Snacks at meetings or events unless specifically allowed by the grant. - xiii.
 Supplanting of costs.
-Federal funds may not be used to pay any costs that are already being paid for from any other sources, including another Federal grant, i.e., costs normally paid from State general funds cannot be charged to a Federal grant. - xii.
-Stipends or incentive payment to participants. - xiii.
+Federal funds may not be used to pay any costs that are already being paid for from any other sources, including another Federal grant, i.e., costs normally paid from State general funds cannot be charged to a Federal grant. - xiv.
+Stipends or incentive payment to participants. - xv.
 All Federal funds paid to a provider must be clearly identified as such, including the specific source and amount.
-These funds must be clearly identified in providers' accounting records as being Federal funds by source and audited appropriately. - xiv.
-No federal funds will be awarded to any provider is who has demonstrated an inability to meet any requirement associated with the funds. - xv.
+These funds must be clearly identified in providers' accounting records as being Federal funds by source and audited appropriately. - xvi.
+No federal funds will be awarded to any provider is who has demonstrated an inability to meet any requirement associated with the funds. - xvii.
 The RBHA will allocate and expend Federal and State funding to ensure DBH can meet all required Maintenance of Efforts including: - 1.
 For Mental Health: - a.
-Amount of State Funds Expended for Mental Health Services must meet or exceed average of prior two years; - Amount of State Funds Expended for Children's Mental Health Services must meet or exceed amount of funds expended in 2008 (\$4,108,818) - 2.
-For Substance Use: - a.
-Amount of State Funds Expended for Substance Use Services must meet or exceed average of prior two years expenditures; - Amount of State & Federal Funds Expended for Pregnant Women & Women with Dependent Children Services must meet or exceed amount of funds expended in 1994 (\$753,713) (\threshold may be updated to 2008 level); - c.A minimum of 20% of every SAPTBG award must be spent on Primary
+Amount of State Funds Expended for Mental Health Services must meet or exceed average of prior two years; - b.
+Amount of State Funds Expended for Children's Mental Health

+Services must meet or exceed amount of funds expended in 2008 (\$4,108,818)

+- 2. For Substance Use: - a.
+Amount of State Funds Expended for Substance Use Services must meet or exceed average of prior two years expenditures; - Amount of State & Federal Funds Expended for Pregnant Women & Women with Dependent Children Services must meet or exceed amount of funds expended in 1994 (\$753,713) (threshold may be updated to 2008 level); - c.
+A minimum of 20% of every SAPTBG award must be spent on Primary Prevention.